buenos-nachos/time-sync/README.md

 const snap = sync.getStateSnapshot();

 // This clears out all subscribers and clears the active interval.
 This is
-// useful for making sure a TimeSync can be garbage-collected without memory
+// useful for making for making sure a locally-scoped TimeSync can be torn down
-// leaks, but it can also be used to reset a global TimeSync between test runs sync.clearAll();
+// properly, but can also be used to reset a global TimeSync between test runs sync.clearAll();
 ```